Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 But this post is long enough, so I'll keep performance tuning for a future post.

 Interesting side note:
-I just assumed that, since I could create multiple game instances, that they could automatically be running in parallel.
+I just assumed, since I could create multiple game instances, that they would automatically be running in parallel.
-But while the benchmarks run, the visualized simulation is stopped.
+But when the benchmarks were running, the visualized simulation stopped.
 Even if I tried to import the module a second time using a separate `import()` statement.
-On the other hand, JS also runs single-threaded in the Browser, unless you use webworkers.
+On the other hand, JS always runs single-threaded in the Browser, unless you use webworkers.
+So my assumption was flawed anyways.

 ## What's next
 I will leave some topics open for future posts, because they either are not yet implemented or not researched enough.